Laborieux-Axel/Equilibrium-Propagation/README.md

 ## Comparing EP and BPTT

 EP updates approximates ground truth gradients computed by BPTT.
-To check if the theorem is satisfied set the `--todo` flag to `--todo 'gducheck`.
+To check if the theorem is satisfied set the `--todo` flag to `--todo 'gducheck'`.
 With the flag `--save` enabled, plots comparing EP (dashed) and BPTT (solid) updates for each layers will be created in the results folder.

 ```
 python main.py --model 'CNN' --task 'CIFAR10' --data-aug --todo 'gducheck' --T1 250 --T2 15 --mbs 128 --thirdphase --betas 0.0 0.1 --loss 'mse' --save --device 0 --load-path 'results/test'